gagneurlab/Leukemia_outlier/readme.md

 # Leukemia outlier
-Aberrant transcriptome analysis of 3,760 hematologic malignancies.
+Aberrant genome and transcriptome analysis of 3,760 hematologic malignancies.